 Video Guide: How to Measure Your Boat for a Bimini Top

-Watch How To Install a Bimini Top:
+How to Install a Bimini Top

 Brace/Rear Strut Kit

 Brace Kits hold your bimini top up and out of the way when folded.
 Braces also give your bimini a more stable position when open.
 Brace kits come with two braces and mounting hardware that works seamlessly with your bimini top.
+See image

 Slide tracks mount to the gunwale of your boat and allow your bimini top to slide into a more convenient, horizontal storage position.
 Bimini top slide track kits come with two tracks and all the necessary mounting hardware.
+See image

 Will my bimini top lay down flat?